-We note that towards the end of the current reporting period the Walk Free Foundation released the 2023 Index, which includes an updated list of the 10 countries estimated as having the highest prevalence of people living in modern slavery3.
-This has seen Saudi Arabia, Turkiye, Tajikistan, United Arab Emirates, Russia and Kuwait join North Korea, Eritrea, Mauritania and Afghanistan among the countries of highest prevalence.
-The 2023 Index has also seen Turkiye, Bangladesh and the United States emerge in the 10 countries estimated as having the highest absolute numbers of people living in modern slavery4.
-We will continue to draw upon the 2023 Index to shape our future response to modern slavery risks in our business operations.
+We note that towards the end of the 2023 reporting period the Walk Free Foundation released the 2023 Index, which includes an updated list of the 10 countries estimated as having the highest prevalence of people living in modern slavery.
+This saw six new countries (Saudi Arabia, Turkiye, Tajikistan, United Arab Emirates, Russia and Kuwait) added to the countries of North Korea, Eritrea, Mauritania and Afghanistan which were among those of highest prevalence identified in the previous 2018 Index.
+Countries no longer identified in the 10 of highest prevalence in the 2023 Index, but which were present in the 2018 Index, are Burundi, Central African Republic, South Sudan, Pakistan and Iran.

+The 2023 Index has also seen Turkiye, Bangladesh and the United States emerge in the 10 countries estimated as having the highest absolute numbers of people living in modern slavery .
+Iran, Democratic Republic of Congo and the Philippines which appeared in the 2018 Index are not identified among the 10 countries of highest absolute numbers in the 2023 Index.
+ADCO will continue to draw upon the 2023 Index to shape our future response to modern slavery risks in our business operations.

 During our previous reporting periods we conducted a 3 year mapping of our supply chain by identifying our top 300 subcontractors and our top 300 goods and service providers by spend in each of our four primary operational states: Queensland, Victoria, New South Wales and Western Australia.
-The results of that 3 year mapping is set out below:
+A summary of that 3 year mapping is set out below: